shoaib-iqbal/web-twilio-sparky/README.md

 ## A Note on API Keys

-When you generate an API key pair at the URLs above, your API Secret will only be shown once - make sure to save this in a secure location, or possibly your `~/.bash_profile`.
+When you generate an API key pair at the URLs above, your API Secret will only be shown once - make sure to save this in a secure location.

-## Setting Up The Java Application
+## Setting up The Java Application

 This application uses the lightweight [Spark Framework](www.sparkjava.com), and requires Java 8 and [Maven](https://maven.apache.org/install.html).